 “Um, no. But it probably will.
 And then I get paid!”

 “You get paid for all the items you handed over?”

-“No, just the ones that have sold that month.”
+“No, just the ones that sold that month.”

 “Shut up Oob-Noob.
 Isn’t there an episode of Paw Patrol you should be watching?”

-The problem with sale or return is that all the risk stays with you.
+The problem with sale or return is that all the risk is on you.

 You’re taking it on trust that your goods will sell and that the shopkeeper will deal with you fairly.
 The retailer is in the sweet position of getting stock to sell with no initial outlay and, potentially, a large measure of control over when and how they pay you.

 You’re essentially giving the store an unsecured loan.